Country 46/196: Madagascar

 Destinations: Morondava, Kirindy forest, Antananarivo

-Madagascar is the land of the magnificent baobab trees, of lemurs, of fossas, of friendly people, of bricks and rice, and the land of many amazing natural sights. ♥
+Madagascar is the land of the magnificent baobab trees, of lemurs, of fossas, of exceptional biodiversity, of friendly people, of bricks and rice, and the land of many amazing natural sights. ♥

 We wanted to visit Madagascar during the cool dry season, however, since we were already ‘in the neighborhood’ we had no choice but to do it during the hot wet season.
 It turned out that the rain wasn’t an issue during our visit, but the heavy rains before we came to the island made it impossible for us to visit some of Madagascar’s main attractions, such as Tsingy national park and Nosy Be.
 Luckily, we did manage to visit the place we were most excited about – the famous baobab avenue near Morondava. 🙂